Connecticut paid family leave

 Yes, all that’s said above is a qualifying event for the 12 weeks of paid leave.

-Who is included with taking time off for family members?
+Who is included in taking time off for family members?

 Connecticut law recognizes that many people can be considered family members and could need care from an employee.
 Family members can be a spouse, sibling, son or daughter, grandparent, grandchild, or parent.
 Or, an individual related by blood or affinity to the employee and whose close relationship with the employee is equivalent to those family relationships.